leafo/lapis/docs/input_validation.md

 input.
 It is your responsibility to verify that the inputs match some expected format before you use them directly in your models and application logic.

-The Lapis validation module helps you ensure that inputs are correct and safe before you start using them.
-Validation is aslo able to cleaning up malformed text, like removing unnecessary whitespace, broken UTF8 sequences, or clearing out empty strings.

 Some common types of inputs that web application developers often forget to
 verify: